avaneev/prvhash/README.md

 ## PRVHASH Cryptanalysis Basics ##

-When the system state is not known, when PRVHASH acts as a black-box, one has to consider core hash function's statistical properties.
+When the system state is not known, when PRVHASH acts as a black-box, one has to consider core function's statistical properties.
 All internal variables - `Seed`, `lcg`, and `Hash` - are random: they are uncorrelated to each other at all times, and are also wholly-unequal during the PRNG period (they are not just time-delayed versions of each other).
 Moreover, as can be assured with PractRand, all of these variables can be used as random number generators (with a lower period, though); they can even be interleaved after each core function call.

 When the message enters the system via `Seed ^= msgw` and `lcg ^= msgw` instructions, this works like mixing a message with an one-time-pad used in